 A reward checking account is aimed at providing customers with special cashback rewards, high interests, or bonuses.
 Banking institutions like Discover Bank offer such accounts without requiring a minimum deposit.

 So if you perform lots of transactions during the month, you can earn rewards for them if you opt for a rewards checking account.
 If you pay bills via your debit card, for example, you might earn rewards points for doing so.

 Specialty Checking Accounts

-One very popular example of specialty checking accounts are student checking accounts.
-Business checking accounts are also common and widely-used.
+One very popular example of specialty checking accounts is student checking accounts – business checking accounts are also common and widely-used.